xxs90/xxs90.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an M.S.
-Robotics student at [Northeastern University](https://www.northeastern.edu/), advised by Professor [Robert Platt](https://www.khoury.northeastern.edu/people/robert-platt/) in [Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/people/).
-Before that, I was majored in Controls, Robotics, and Autonomy at [Virginia Tech](https://www.vt.edu/) and minored in Mathematics and Biomedical Engineering. **I will join [Robotics:Perception and Manipulation (RPM) Lab](https://rpm-lab.github.io/) as a Ph.D. researcher starting Fall 2023.**
+I am a first year Ph.D. student in Computer Science at [University of Minnesota](https://twin-cities.umn.edu/).
+I work in [Robotics:Perception and Manipulation (RPM) Lab](https://rpm-lab.github.io/) with Professor [Karthik Desingh](https://karthikdesingh.com/).
 I am passionate about robotics, like vision, manipulation, planning, and perception.
 My current research topic is robot learning and manipulation with equivariant symmetric.

+Before that, I worked as a research assistant in [The Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/) advised by Professor [Robert Platt](https://www.khoury.northeastern.edu/people/robert-platt/).
+Prior to my Ph.D. study, I received my Master's degree in Robotics from [Northeastern University](https://www.northeastern.edu/) and my Bacholor's degree in Computer Engineering (Controls, Robotics, and Autonomy) at [Virginia Tech](https://www.vt.edu/) and minored in Mathematics and Biomedical Engineering.

 I have more than three years experience in robotics mechanical design, embedded programming and software development.
 Willing to be a robotic scientist!